makersacademy/bowling-challenge/README.md

 The bowling rules are a bit of a brain teaser at first.
 It was fun putting together the logic in JS to do the calculations.

 I used TDD via Jasmine.
 I started by writing tests for a gutter game, game of ones and finally a perfect game.
-Although there were edge cases, I found once the perfect game was conquered the rest fell into place.
+Although there were edge cases, I found once the perfect game was conquered the rest rolled into place.

 ## How to play